 Arlie Schardt, Founder and Director, Environmental Media Service

 Arlie has had a long and illustrious career within the media.
 He served as national press secretary for Senator Al Gore’s 1987-88 Presidential campaign, Executive Director of the Environmental Defense Fund, southern civil rights correspondent for Time magazine, news media editor at Newsweek, Associate Director of the ACLU, writer and later Chief of the News Service at Sports Illustrated, and editor of Foundation News magazine at the Council on Foundations.
 He has written features and op-ed pieces in numerous national magazines and leading dailies.
 He has also contributed to three books on politics and national issues.

 David’s work over the past 30 years has focused on helping grassroots citizen organizations form, grow and campaign successfully.
-In the fall of 2007, he stepped down as President of Clean Water Action, which he founded in 1972.
-Since then he has been a Fellow at Harvard’s Institute of Politics for a semester and later worked on several election campaigns.
-David is Treasurer of America Votes, a national organization that works with its partner groups on election projects.
+In the fall of 2007, he stepped down as president of Clean Water Action, which he founded in 1972.
+Since then he has been a Fellow at Harvard’s Institute of Politics for a semester and worked as a consultant to organizations and campaigns helping build capacity, improve management, and design and run effective projects.
+For many years David was Treasurer of America Votes, a national organization that works with its partner groups on election projects.
 He is the author of Water Wasteland, which helped shape the Clean Water Act, and co-author of the bestseller, Who Runs Congress.
-He holds a Juris Doctor from Harvard Law School.
-David currently serves as treasurer for the Board of Friends of the Earth.
+He holds a Juris Doctor from Harvard Law School and a Masters in Public Policy from Harvard’s Kennedy School of Government.
+David currently serves as Treasurer for the Board of Friends of the Earth.